 This subspecialty also involves understanding the physiology of pressure, assessing diving fitness, managing hyperbaric chambers, and contributing to research in these areas.

-Diagnosing and Treating Diving Accidents: They provide immediate and long-term care for diving emergencies like decompression sickness and arterial gas emboli.
+Diagnosing and Treating Diving Accidents: They provide immediate and long-term care for diving emergencies, such as decompression sickness and arterial gas emboli.

 Administering Hyperbaric Oxygen Therapy (HBO): They prescribe and manage HBO to promote healing by delivering high concentrations of oxygen under pressure for various conditions, such as: